-Refocus will run a tailor made rolling 6 week programme to young people as an alternative to exclusion, in schools and colleges on drugs, crime and the law, gangs, through ex-offenders and users who have first hand real life experiences, that breaks down barriers and provides an empathy to unlock issues that young people struggle with.
+Refocus will run awareness sessions and tailor made rolling 6 week programmes to young people and intensive mentoring for 6 months, as an alternative to exclusion, in schools and colleges on drugs, crime and the law, gangs, through ex-offenders and users who have first hand real life experiences, that breaks down barriers and provides an empathy to unlock issues that young people struggle with.
 To break the cycle of offending

 » Receive referrals from the police, judicial system, Youth offending teams, schools, parents and youth services and set up local programmes.

-» Provide 48 young people specialist mentoring on a one to one a year, which is 4 young people a week on a one to one over 4 weeks a year.
+» Provide 48 young people specialist Intensive mentoring on a one to one for 6 months

 There is a risk of a lack of referrals to our programmes which is why we will be networking ad building a forum that will include key partners.
 A risk of delivering workshops is that many young people will one to one sessions which may uncover child protection issues.
 Refocus has experienced this many times which is why we will only go into schools equipped with the resources to deliver mentoring session aswell if young people need them.
 Refocus also has safe guarding measures in place